konsumer/blog.jetboystudio.com/pages/articles/2017-06-06-hackintosh2.md

 ![laptop hose](/files/pluses.jpg)

-I looked around, and this hard-to-troubleshoot-no-error-message situation is probably caused by basic required boot harddrive or CPU efi's.
+I looked around, and this hard-to-troubleshoot-no-error-message situation is probably caused by basic required boot harddrive or CPU efi files.
 I copied [OsxAptioFixDrv-64.efi](https://github.com/MegaCookie/Lenovo-Y580-OSX-Installer-Clover/blob/master/Clover%20UEFI/EFI/CLOVER/drivers64UEFI/OsxAptioFixDrv-64.efi) and [HFSPlus.efi](https://github.com/JrCs/CloverGrowerPro/blob/master/Files/HFSPlus/X64/HFSPlus.efi?raw=true) into `EFI/Clover/drivers64UEFI/`, rebooted (with verbose enabled) and got into installer!

 Once I was in the Installer screen, I went to "Disk Utility" and Erased my SSD (GPT, journaled, like when I made the USB) and proceeded through install.

+## post-installation

 I rebooted, using clover on the USB, and got to my desktop after a series of invasive opt-in scenarios, provided thoughtfully by Apple.

-When it came back up, the video seemed a bit slow, and I noticed scrolling doesn't work on the trackpad.

 I ran Pandora's Box, and did "Bootloaders configurator" and setup clover with boot rc-scripts.
-It didn't want to boot, so I used Pandora's EFI mount to copy the files from the EFI on the USB to the harddrive.
+It didn't want to reboot, so I used Pandora's EFI mount to copy the files from the EFI on the USB to the harddrive, which got it booting without the USB.

-## tuning drivers for hardware
+Make a time-machine backup, if you have the space.
+This is "totally vanilla + USB clover EFI, boots but not much else".
+You can use this with the installer to get back to this stage quickly, if you screw things up.
+It takes a long time, but it will save you time and stress in the future.

+### fix broken things

+At this point go through and try to figure out what doesn't work, so we can form a strategy for setting up drivers.

+To identify chipsets, I'm going to use [DPCIManager](https://sourceforge.net/projects/dpcimanager/).
+I put it on the thumbdrive, and installed it on the hackintosh.

+I also went to [olarila](http://olarila.com/kexts/) and downloaded the Mac OSX system Info Util.
+I used that info to search for stuff.
+It requires java, so you'll probably want an internet connection before you resort to that.

+Under Pandora's "post installation" I went through several screens and picked out appropriate drivers for everything, as best as I could guess from PCI info in DPCIManager.
+I listed what I did, below.
+It took lots of reboots and trial-and-error.

+> I installed everything to the "Other" of the EFI partition, rather than the system folders.

+#### sensors

+I checked everything in "kazlek HWSensor 6.25.1426" in Pandora's post-installation to get some sensor capabilities.

+#### disk

+I enabled "Trim Enabler", "AHCIPortInjector.kext" and "AppleATIATA.kext"

+After reboot, I found "Trim Enabler" in Applications/Utilities and enabled patch.
+I rebooted, then ran it again, and verified that TRIM is enabled.

+#### bluetooth

+This worked right away.
+Not sure why, but I'll take it.
+You can verify this in "System Preferences/Bluetooth".

+#### ethernet

+DPCIManager says it's a RTL811/8168/8411 (`0x10EC:0x1025 0x8168:0x1094`)

-* I copied [toledaARPT.kext](https://github.com/toleda/wireless_half-mini/tree/master/Deprecated%20Files/airport_kext_enabler) in `EFI/CLOVER/kexts/Other` to get wifi working.
+I installed RealTekRTL8111.kext in Pandora's post-installation.
+It worked after reboot.
+I used this to install other drivers and get things working.

+#### wifi

+I tried WIfiInjector.kext in Pandora's post-installation, but it didn't seem to work.

+I found [this](https://www.tonymacx86.com/threads/compatibility-wifi-atheros-ar5b195-on-yosemite.156527/) which recommends [toledaARPT.kext](https://www.tonymacx86.com/threads/guide-airport-pcie-half-mini-v2.104850/) with [this firmware upgrade](https://github.com/RehabMan/OS-X-Atheros-3k-Firmware) to enable bluetooth, but as I said it seems to already work.

+#### power management

+This didn't work on boot: no battery indicator.

+I enabled "ACPIBatteryManager.kext" (under laptop in Pandora's post-installation.)
+Seems to have got this working.

+#### sound

+Sound isn't working.
+You can verify this in "System Preferences/Sound" and you'll see the outputs are not there.

+I started to install Voodoo under Pandora's "post installation" to get it working.
+In the install panel it says "ALC255" which DPCIManager [verifies](https://github.com/shmilee/T450-Hackintosh/blob/master/ALC3232/tools/patch-hda-codecs.pl#L40) (codec id: `0x10EC0255`.)
+The "Mirone AppleHDA" drivers had ALC255 listed under "Laptop's", but I wasn't sure how to use it (so confusing!)
+I just went for Voodoo, works fine.

+#### video

+It works at boot, at the monitor's max-resolution, but definitely not accelerated.

+#### trackpad

+It works as a mouse, but scrolling doesn't work on the trackpad.

+I enabled VoodoPS2Controller (under laptop in Pandora's post-installation.)
+Seems to have enabled trackpad.

+## conclusion

+I actually like this method a lot better than unibeast+multibeast.
+I will probably use it instead, in the future, even for non-laptops.
+It should be more resistant to updates & easier to backup than adding files to the system dirs.
+It seems easier to see how it all goes together, and will be easier to make changes to.
+I love that Pandora is an all-in-one solution, and is fairly easy to use, but I still think the interface could be improved a bit.
+I wish the source was available, so I could make it better.